 Check out more of our other favorite cakes:

 - 1 white cake mix prefer Duncan Hines

 - 3/4 tsp baking soda

 - 1 tsp baking powder

-- 3 additional bananas
+- 3 bananas ripe and sliced

 - Add bananas and blend well